maxgoren/maxgoren/README.md

 - Hi, I’m @maxgoren thanks for stopping by!
 - I’m interested in Data structures & Algorithms, as well as Compiler and programming language design and development.
-- I work as a Backend Software Engineer in Boston, MA specializing in Java Springboot/SQL applications.
+- I work as a Backend Software Engineer in Boston, MA developing mostly Java Springboot applications.
-- I've been knwon to make roguelike games everyonce in a while. :)
 - I maintain a blog for all things software engineering at http://www.maxgcoding.com and much of what is hosted here is originally discussed there.

 <!---